DR. MARK | TRANSPLANT DERMATOLOGIST & MOHS SURGEON

 Facts about Organ Transplantation

-- More than125,000 people are waiting for an organ transplant today
+- More than 112,000 people are waiting for an organ transplant today

 - 57% of all transplants performed in the US are kidney transplants.
 23% are liver transplants.
 10% are heart transplants and 7% are lung transplants